-Dr Keith Hampson Chief Executive Officer CRC for Construction Innovation
+By Dr Keith Hampson, CEO of the CRC for Construction Innovation

 Recently, Construction Innovation held the second of its Clients Driving Innovation Conferences on Queensland's Gold Coast.
 More than 90 speakers from 11 countries spoke on themes such as sustainable construction, facilities management, safety, procurement, risk management and various other issues facing our industry.